 It might be tempting to think that if you write a check to a grant writer you can check out of the process and focus on making your film while the funds pour in.
-The reality is that when your selling your own creative vision, ceding all the responsibility of crafting a proposal isn’t necessarily possible or advisable.
-Hiring outside help be the right choice for your project but there are a few things to consider before handing over the fundraising reigns:
+The reality is that when you're selling your own creative vision, ceding all of the grant writing responsibility isn’t necessarily possible or advisable.
+Hiring outside help may be the right choice for your project but there are a few things to consider before handing over the fundraising reigns:

 The argument for DIY

 There are a few strong arguments in favor or writing your own grant proposals whenever possible.
 First, when it’s your passion and artistic vision it’s unlikely that anyone else can sell it like you can.
 Filtering your creative vision through someone else’s voice can end up diluting it.

 Also keep in mind that if you are applying to a documentary specific grant, it’s likely that your peers will make up a significant part of any review panel.
 There is no need to fill your writing with “grant-speak” or jargon.
 Plain language and a clear vision are far more likely to impress.

 And finally, over the course of a career in filmmaking, investing in the skills necessary to feel confident doing grant research and writing yourself may pay off significantly in the long run.
 Consider looking into organizations that offer introductory classes on grant research and writing.
 We've linked to a few at the end of this article.

 There is no question that writing a grant proposal takes time and skill.
 For an independent filmmaker wearing many hats, time is sometimes the harder of the two to come by.
 While you might struggle to find the time to work on a grant, hiring a professional will guarantee that someone will make it a priority to get the job done on schedule.
 An experienced writer will bring not only the time to focus exclusively on crafting a proposal, but the organizational skills to execute it efficiently.